varshakishore/FaceDetection/submission_code/README.md

 ## Running Demo

-To use the model in the paper, run this [demo notebook](demo.ipynb)
+To use the model in the paper, run this [demo notebook](demo.ipynb).

 ## Results